We have compiled a list of commonly received questions and our answers to them.

 Most of the EAs currently in the market need to be updated frequently because the EA developer/marketer needs to make adjustments to the EA’s parameters in-order to maintain its profitability.
 Other EA systems may have lot of manual configurations that require users to change from time to time to stay profitable.

-curve fitting EA and it is made to accommodate only one type of market trend.
+The first type of EA is called the curve fitting EA and it is made to accommodate only one type of market trend.
 However, the Forex market is always changing!
 Thus, curve fitting EAs are not ideal for extended use.

 The 2nd type of EA is far too tricky to use and could backfire on the user if any configurations are made wrongly.
 The user still needs to keep their eyes glued to the screen and withstand all the stress if the account is draining.
 The EA provider can just say that someone is making profit because they used this or that set of parameters, hence pushing the fault onto the user.